Snaps & Chats

 You can expect more changes to follow, and check out the below resources to learn more!

-Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.
+Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group.

 You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
 Sometimes, if your Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
-Keep in mind: Snaps set to viewable by ‘Everyone’ and those that are submitted to Spotlight are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
-Snaps in your Story are posted for 24 hours, (unless otherwise noted), though you can remove them from your Story at any time.
+Keep in mind: Snaps set to viewable by ‘Everyone’ and those that are submitted to Spotlight, Shared Stories, or Verified Communities are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
+Snaps in your Story are posted for 24 hours (unless otherwise noted), though you can remove them from your Story at any time.
+Once you’ve posted a Story, your Friends and others can interact with them.
+For example, they may use the same Lens you used, remix the Snap, share with mutual friends, or even shop the look you’re wearing!

 Profiles make it easy to find the info and Snapchat features that you care about the most!
 There are different types of Profiles on Snapchat, including My Profile, Friendship Profiles, Group Profiles, and Public Profiles.